github/training-kit/paths/open-source/02-explore.md

 open-source: |
   - A [list](https://github.com/lucev/beginner-friendly) of beginner-friendly projects, with a Ruby theme.
   - Another great [list](https://github.com/MunGell/awesome-for-beginners) inspired by some of the projects above.
   - For the advanced users, check out [Code Triage](https://www.codetriage.com/), which will deliver an open issue to your inbox every day.

 show-me-how:
+ - Nice to have .gif's for using search?
 tell-me-why: |

 ---